dsa-ntc/birminghamdsa.github.io/_posts/2025-01-17-conversations-before-cutting-off.md

 Which leads me to the third floodgate: the American dream itself.
 It’s a dream that's presented as achievable for everyone (though that has never been true).
 But the fact that even a handful can realize the “white picket fence” dream is enough to convince everyone else who can’t make it that they just aren’t working hard enough.
 The bootstraps mentality is a lot harder when you don’t have any boots or money to buy boots, or a store close enough to buy the boots even if you did have the money.
 Many people forget that the so-called “Golden Age”of the American middle class in the 1950’s occurred during a time when market regulations were strict and the wealth tax was high.
 However, doing those same things today is now considered radical.

 When the gates of opportunity shrink down to the eye of a needle, the people are no longer complacent.
 We need to utilize this energy as an opportunity to bring people into the anti capitalist movement through radical empathy.
 The cracks in the dam’s foundation formed years ago; it’s only a matter of time before it breaks.
-We all just have to push.
+We all just have to <i>push</i>.